pbrinkmeier/kit-lecture-notes/betriebssysteme/10-paging.md

 TLB_reach = TLB_size * page_size
 ```

-Ideally, the working set of each process is stored in the TLB.
+Ideally, the working set of each process can be and is stored in the TLB.

 In order to increase the TLB reach, we can either increase the TLB size or the page size.
 Increasing TLB size is very expensive; increasing page size increases internal fragmentation.